Govt’s 20 million vaccination target hasn’t changed – Nsiah-Asare

 He added “When you aim high then it pushes you to do what you are supposed to do.

-“The reason why I say we stand by it is that yes, there has been steps taken towards the acquisition of vaccines.
+“The reason why I say we stand by it is that yes, there have been steps taken towards the acquisition of vaccines.
 The manufacturing countries have vaccinated a lot of their people.

-“You go to UK, you go to the US they have vaccinated almost 60 to 70 per cent of their populations.
-So there are more vaccines which are in the system which they are giving out.
+“You go to the UK, you go to the US they have vaccinated almost 60 to 70 percent of their populations.
+So there are more vaccines that are in the system which they are giving out.

 In March this year, President Nana Addo Dankwa Akufo-Addo said the government was on course to procuring 42 million doses of the COVID-19 vaccines to achieve its targeting 20 million vaccinated Ghanaians by the end of the year.